emacsmirror/bbcode-mode/README.md

 `load-path` and then add `(require 'bbcode-mode)` to your Emacs configuration file.

-When sending bug reports please include the value of `bbcode-mode-version-number` and, if you have cloned the official Git repository, the commit hash of the version you are using.
+When sending bug reports please include the version number which can be found in `M-x list-packages` output or at the top of `bbcode-mode.el`.
+If you have cloned the official Git repository, please state the commit hash of the version you are using.

 [There are other modes for BBCode][ew-bbcode] already out there, so if you do not find this mode to you liking then you may prefer the ones